Maheshmali1/8x8_digit_Calculator_using_ATmega_2560/README.md

  2) 9546-89,
  3)  8765438*678,
  4)  8765/76,
- * In the case of Divider Quotient adn remainder need to display side by side.
+ * In the case of Divider Quotient and remainder need to display side by side.
  * 100/30 then the answer should be
  * 3 10  - 3 is Quotient and 10 is remainder.